Bea Uusma: Biography

-Uusma was born and raised in Lidingö in Stockholm County.
+Uusma was born and raised in Lidingö, Stockholm County.
 In 1999, she wrote and illustrated a children's book about the American astronaut Michael Collins titled The Man Who Went to the Far Side of the Moon: The Story of Apollo 11 Astronaut Michael Collins.
-In the mid-1990s she became interested in S. A. Andrée's Arctic Balloon Expedition of 1897 and tried to find out what happened to the expedition members.
-This research resulted in the book The Expedition, published in English by Head of Zeus in 2014, and for which she was awarded The August Prize in 2013.
+In the mid-1990s she became interested in S. A. Andrée's Arctic Balloon Expedition of 1897 and began researching the fate of the expedition members.
+This research resulted in the book The Expedition for which she was awarded the August Prize for non-fiction in 2013.
+In 2025, The Expedition's freestanding continuation, Kvitøya, also received the August Prize for non-fiction.
+She thereby became the first author in the non-fiction category to be awarded the prize twice.

-After working as an illustrator for several years, Uusma started studying medicine and is now working as a medical doctor in Stockholm.
-She says her medical knowledge was useful in her research for The Expedition.
+After working as an illustrator for several years, Uusma studied medicine and graduated as a physician from Karolinska Institutet in 2012.
+She works as a medical doctor at Karolinska University Hospital in Stockholm.

-Uusma was awarded the August Prize, a Swedish literary award, for non-fiction for The Expedition in 2013.
+Personal life

 She was married to Swedish comedian Henrik Schyffert between 1996 and 2012.
 They have two children.
 Uusma is the sister of Swedish actress Martina Haag.